We asked Svraka for his advice on preventing and remediating mold problems.

 For example, one client overloaded her sample with dust from a small rug in a building that was almost entirely hard surface flooring.
 Because the sample was not representative, in the end, she paid over $400 for a test that was inconclusive.
 Instead, she could have spent those funds on an indoor hygienist who would have been able to give her clear results so she would know how to proceed.

-Contact us if you have questions regarding the presence of mold in your building or want to learn more.
+If you have questions regarding the presence of mold in your building or want to learn more, contact us at (866) 280-4335.